ArchiveBox/ArchiveBox/README.md

 ```

 ## Details

+`archive.py` is a script that takes a [Pocket-format](https://getpocket.com/export), [Pinboard-format](https://pinboard.in/export/), or [Netscape-format](https://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx) bookmark export file, and turns it into a browsable archive that you can store locally or host online.

 The archiver produces a folder like `pocket/` containing an `index.html`, and archived copies of all the sites,
 organized by starred timestamp.
 It's Powered by the [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`.